-The Faculty of Business Studies commenced its programmes of study offering a three-year degree under the Department of Accountancy & Finance & the Department of Business Management in September 1996.
-After the completion of the Foundation Year and two specialization years, a degree in Bachelor of Science could be obtained in Financial Management, Business Management, Marketing Management and Tourism Management.
-Six batches of graduate students obtained their BSc Special Degrees in Financial Management, Business Management, Marketing Management and Tourism Management, Business Management, Marketing Management and Tourism Management and passed out in the years 1997, 1998, 1999, 2000, 2001 and 2002.
+The Faculty of Business Studies commenced its' programmes by offering a three-year degree under the Department of Accountancy & Finance & the Department of Business Management in September 1996.
+After the completion of the Foundation Year and two specialization years, a degree in Bachelor of Science could be obtained in the fields of Financial Management, Business Management, Marketing Management and Tourism Management.
+Accordingly, six batches of undergraduate students obtained their B.Sc.
+Special Degrees in Financial Management, Business Management, Marketing Management and Tourism Management and passed out in the years of 1997, 1998, 1999, 2000, 2001 and 2002.

-The Faculty of Business Studies was renamed as Faculty of Management Studies with the approval of the University Grants Commission (UGC) in 2003.
-The duration of the Degree Programmes, BSc Business Studies conducted by the Faculty of Business Studies was also changed from three years to four years with the approval of the UGC in 2003.
+The Faculty of Business Studies was renamed as the Faculty of Management Studies with the approval of the University Grants Commission (UGC) in the year 2003.
+The duration of the degree Programmes conducted by the Faculty was also changed from three years to four years with the approval of the UGC, at the same time.